Reza Deghati: Early life

-A visual witness
+Reza was born in Tabriz, Iran.
+He is ethnically Azerbaijani.
 Reza's career began with studies in architecture.
-Following his passion for photography, he became an International award-winning photographer.
-He took his first photograph at 14, and at 16 he published a high school magazine he called Parvaz.
+Following his passion for photography, he became a photographer.
+He took his first photograph at 14, and at 16 he published a high school magazine called Parvaz.

+He clandestinely displayed his photographs on the University of Tehran grids.
+For his artistic activism, he was arrested at 22, jailed for three years, and tortured for five months.